MicrosoftDocs/well-architected/well-architected/oracle-iaas/bcdr.md

 ![Alt text](active-passive.png)

-### Example 2: Create a Fail-Over For Business Critical Oracle Applications in a Two Availability Zone Deployment With Manual Failover
+### Example 2: Create a Fail-Over For Business Critical Applications in a Two Availability Zone Deployment With Active Standby

 The web server tier, application tier and database tier reside in its own virtual network subnet.

-Azure Site Recovery or the manual clone utility can be established to duplicate the passive secondary in AZ2.
-The primary will be set up in availability zone one whereas the database uses Data Guard to replicate it to an active Standby in AZ2.
+The primary will be set up in availability zone one whereas the database uses Active Data Guard to replicate it to an active Standby in AZ3.
-**Note that this setup requires an Active Data Guard license**
+The following diagram aims for a <1 Minute downtime.
+Even though it is an Active Standby, keep in mind that this standby has 'read-only' capabilties.

-A failover would require manual intervention from the system admin to failover if there is a failure of availability zone one.
-Backups use Active Data Guard standby in AZ2 and backup to Azure Premium files in AZ2 to remove any additional IO pressure to the primary database.
+**Note that this setup requires an Active Data Guard license.**

 ![Alt text](active-active.png)